AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

-## Document Object Model Ideas

-### Proxies, Fallbacks, Replacements, Substitutes, or Surrogates
+## Fallbacks, Proxies, Replacements, Substitutes, or Surrogates

-What if DOM elements could provide proxy, fallback, replacement, substitute, or surrogate elements for themselves?
+What if DOM elements could provide fallback, proxy, replacement, substitute, or surrogate elements for themselves?

 ```webidl
 partial interface Element